-Affiliate marketing, also known as performance marketing, is when you get a commission from companies that you refer your show listeners company products or services.
+Affiliate marketing is the most preferred method for podcasters to make money in 2020.
+Affiliate marketing is when you get a commission from companies that you refer your show listeners company products or services.
 Affiliate marketing is one of the most popular ways of monetizing your podcast.
 81% of brands and 84% of publishers leverage the power of affiliate marketing, a statistic that is expected to increase to $6.8 billion in 2020.
 You simply search for a product you love and promote it in your show and earn a commission for each sale you make.
 You can promote a product by creating an “ad” spot in your website, or mention it in the course of your episodes.

 But how do you get paid as an affiliate marketer, you may ask?
 There are three main methods you get compensation, which are;

 This is the standard affiliate marketing structure.
 The merchant pays you a percentage of the product sales that result from your referral.

 You get paid based on the conversion of lead, which could be filling out a contact form, signing up for a trial of a product, subscribing to a newsletter, or downloading files.